All Products

 WriteMode

-• PutRow: inserts data into the specified row.
-This mode corresponds to the Tablestore PutRow API operation.
-If the specified row does not exist, a new row is added.
-If the specified row exists, the row is overwritten.
+• PutRow: Corresponds to the Tablestore API PutRow.
+It inserts data into a specified row.
+If the row does not exist, a new row is added.
+If the row exists, the existing row is overwritten.

-• UpdateRow: updates data in the specified row.
-This mode corresponds to the Tablestore UpdateRow API operation.
-If the specified row does not exist, a new row is added.
-If the specified row exists, the values of the specified columns in the row are added, modified, or removed based on the content of the request.
+• UpdateRow: Corresponds to the Tablestore API UpdateRow.
+It updates data in a specified row.
+If the row does not exist, a new row is added.
+If the row exists, it adds, modifies, or deletes the values of specified columns in that row based on the request content.

 Important